Toll Rates to Change for SH 130 Segments 5 and 6

 These base toll rates will be charged to vehicles using a TxTag device.
 TxTag is an electronic toll collection sticker applied to the inside windshield of cars and trucks.
 Drivers can open a TxTag account at www.TxTag.org.

 Users of the North Texas Tollway Authority’s TollTag and the Harris County Toll Road Authority’s EZ TAG can also pay the base rate to drive on the southern portions of SH 130.

 Drivers who do not own a TxTag, TollTag or EZ TAG, will receive a bill in the mail and will pay a rate no more than 33 percent higher than the base rate.

 The toll rates for SH 130 Segments 5 and 6 were set in the original Facilities Concession Agreement contract between the SH 130 Concession Company, LLC and the Texas Department of Transportation.
 Once per year, the rate may be adjusted based on the performance of the state’s economy as determined by the state’s gross domestic product per capita.
 This year’s annual adjustment was an increase of roughly 3/4 of a penny per mile for light vehicles.

 About SH 130 Concession Company

 SH 130 Concession Co. operates and maintains Segments 5 & 6 of SH 130 from Mustang Ridge to Seguin, Texas.
-The 41-mile section of the toll road immediately south of Austin offers a speed limit of 85 MPH — the highest in the United States.
+The 41-mile section of the toll road immediately south of Austin offers a speed limit of 85 MPH.
 The road is owned by the Texas Department of Transportation, which has leased the facility to SH 130 Concession Co. for 50 years.